 Approximately one out of every four people killed in Maryland in a traffic crash was a pedestrian on foot.

-Of all crashes involving a bicycle and pedal cyclist, over 80 percent resulted in an injury, more than twice the rate of those of all crashes statewide.
+Of all crashes involving a bicyclist or pedal cyclist, over 80 percent resulted in an injury, more than twice the rate of those of all crashes statewide.

 Pedestrian and Bicyclist safety is an issue that affects everyone in Maryland; young and old, drivers and walkers, during the day and at night.
 Everyone is a pedestrian in some capacity at one point or another.
 Many unnecessary injuries and fatalities occur because of intoxication, ignorance, or inattentiveness by either or both motorists and pedestrians.
 Roadways should be safe places for everyone and it’s important that we all do our part.